mi3nts/instructables/linux/rClone.md

 e/n/d/r/c/s/q&gt;
 </pre>

 Usually with Mints Projects read only previledges are set as a precation.
-The final inputs for configuration can be kept defaualt.
+The final inputs for the rclone configuration can be kept as defaualt.